Home

 I quit Facebook at the same time as a lot of other people in 2018.
 This was for the most part a relief, but I missed knowing what was going on in town.

-I thought to myself, no problem.
+I thought to myself, no problem!
 I made a bunch of the websites of the places I'm interested in.
 So, all I have to do is to make an automatic data export from those websites and i can collect the events somewhere for myself.
 I'll make it public so maybe it benefits others, as well.
 I figured if I start with this, the rest will follow.
-My motivation was (and still is) driven by a lot of things, but mostly I really just want to know what's up on the coming Saturday.
+My motivation was (and still is) driven by a lot of things, but mostly I really just want to know what's up on Saturday.

 2019